Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

 * The timer software interrupt is registered as vector interrupt, and we enable its preemptive feature by using ``SAVE_IRQ_CSR_CONTEXT`` and ``RESTORE_IRQ_CSR_CONTEXT`` in timer software interrupt handler
-* The timer interrupt is triggered periodly
+* The timer interrupt is triggered periodically
-* The timer software interrupt is triggered in timer interrupt handler using ``SysTimer_SetSWIRQ`` function.
+* The timer software interrupt is triggered in timer interrupt handler using ``SysTimer_SetSWIRQ`` function
 * In the application code, there is a macro called ``SWIRQ_INTLEVEL_HIGHER`` to control the timer software interrupt working feature:

-  - If **SWIRQ_INTLEVEL_HIGHER=1**, the timer software interrupt level is higher then timer interrupt level, so when timer software interrupt is triggerred, then timer software interrupt will be processed immediately, and timer interrupt will be preempted by timer software interrupt.
+  - If **SWIRQ_INTLEVEL_HIGHER=1**, the timer software interrupt level is higher than timer interrupt level, so when timer software interrupt is triggered, then timer software interrupt will be processed immediately, and timer interrupt will be preempted by timer software interrupt.

-  - If **SWIRQ_INTLEVEL_HIGHER=0**, the timer software interrupt level is lower then timer interrupt level, so when timer software interrupt is triggerred, then timer software interrupt will be processed after timer interrupt, and timer interrupt will not be preempted by timer software interrupt.
+  - If **SWIRQ_INTLEVEL_HIGHER=0**, the timer software interrupt level is lower than timer interrupt level, so when timer software interrupt is triggered, then timer software interrupt will be processed after timer interrupt, and timer interrupt will not be preempted by timer software interrupt.